Start Dropshipping with $100: A Real Budget Breakdown

 - Low return risk

-- Visual appeal for social media
+- Strong visual appeal for social content

 - Room for impulse buying